 MEIC works vigorously to reduce the use of dirty coal in Montana and implement a thoughtful transition to renewable and clean energy sources.
 Our coal program works to address all parts of the coal cycle, from mining, to transportation, to burning and disposal.
 Coal is a major industrial polluter of air toxins and greenhouse gases, damages our water quality during mining, and puts undue strain on Montana communities as the volume of coal train traffic crossing the state and our communities continues.

 The Colstrip coal-fired power plant is one of the largest coal plants west of the Mississippi River and each year it is among the leader greenhouse gas emissions sources in the nation.
 The plant consists of two remaining units.
 Two units were closed in early 2020 because of economics (an agreement MEIC struck with the plant owners in 2016 required closure of those units by mid-2022).
 The two larger units have no closure date, but most of the owners will be financially ready to close the plant by 2025.
 Four of the six owners are utilities in Washington and Oregon.
 NorthWestern Energy is Montana’s only electric utility that has an ownership interest in the plant.
 NorthWestern owns 30% of unit 4.
 Leaking coal ash ponds present another challenge.

-As demand for coal in the United States slowly but steadily wanes, coal mining companies are increasingly looking to export coal to Asia to maintain their profit levels.
-In recent years six proposals to build coal export terminals on the west coast have failed based upon indigenous rights, water quality, and community impacts.
-Coal export advocates are challenging in court the denial of two of those proposals.
+As demand for coal in the United States slowly but steadily wanes, coal mining companies have attempted to export coal to Asia to maintain their profit levels.
+In recent years, all proposals to build coal export terminals on the west coast have failed based upon indigenous rights, water quality, and community impacts.